 Computer Programs and Apps

 Get immersed in the computer applications and programs that will make you a successful and creative student.
-Students will develop competency in the following: Google Suite (docs, sheets, sketch-up, slides), Microsoft Office Suite (word, excel, ppt), Adobe Photoshop, Audacity, and others.
+Students will develop competency in the following: Google Suite (Docs, Sheets, Sketch-up, and Slides), Microsoft Office Suite (Word, Excel, and PowerPoint), Adobe Photoshop, Audacity, and others.
 Students will complete projects to highlight their learning and have a chance to present their work to the class.

 This class will provide strategies for students to develop and hone creative and short-story writing skills.
 Students will learn a wide range of pre-writing, brainstorming, and organizational strategies, the basics of developing tone and point of view, and techniques to add flair to their writing style.
 Through close, individualized conferencing with the instructor and a series of focused peer-review workshops, students will have the opportunity to develop, revise, edit, and share several original pieces of writing.